ayoung062/msac-lab6/exercise01.md

 4. Where are the internals of the repository stored?
 Paste the output of the following command on macOS & Linux.

+Repository stored at the root of the working directory in a subdirectory called .git
         ls -lA